toradex/toradex-torizon-manifest/docs/building-torizon.md

 The build system uses various components from the Yocto Project, most importantly the OpenEmbedded build system, the bitbake task executor and various application and BSP layers.

+Toradex TorizonCore is based on Linux microPlatform from foundries.io and therefor requires the meta-lmp layer.

+## Download Metadata

 To configure the scripts and download the build metadata, do: